 Comment: One concretion from the house floors (Structure 8) belongs to the burial type.
 This siltstone concretion measures $7.5 \times 4.8 \times 1.3$ cm (almost identical to the smallest burial specimen).
-It is ground

-Table 20 Use patterns on Type 31-Burial tools.

-Use Patterns

-Lines: Short Straight Only Wispy Only Short Random Only Wispy + Random Long Straight + Random 1 6 3 4 2

-\one has a groove in addition

-Anvil marks: Minute Type 16 + minute

-Side Battering

-Worked edges: Battered Battering + Flaked Edge Battering + Celt Edge 14 3 1 on its circumference and is oval in outline.
+It is ground on its circumference and is oval in outline.
 Its faces contain random short lines and on 1 face it has minute anvil marks.
 The circumference has been battered.

+Use patterns on Type 31-Burial tools.

+Use Pat terns

+Lines: Short Straig Only Wispy ht Only Short Random Only Wispy + Random Long Straight + Random

+1 6 3 4 2

+one ha s a gro ove in addi cion

+Anvil m arks; Minute Type 16 + minute

+9 1

+Side Ba ttering 5

+Worked edges : Battered Batterin Flaked E Battering + Celt Edge

+14 3 1